Learn how to use the MindBridge Account Classification ("MAC") code system.

 - The third level (L3) separates accounts by their business purpose, such as accounts payable and accounts receivable.

-- The lowest level (L4) applies fine-grained details to the L3 categories.
+- The lowest level (L4) applies granular details to the L3 categories.
 This level classifies accounts by their specific purpose, such as inventories of goods for sale and inventories of raw materials.

 Export the attached .xlsx file below this article for the full list of MAC codes.

 Map your accounts to MAC

 To map accounts to the MAC system, it is easiest to start mapping with the L4 categories.
 Based on your choice, MindBridge can infer what the L1 through L3 categories are, and can fill in the blanks.

 The MAC hierarchy represents a move away from strict adherence to a specific type of account, and toward a classification of accounts.
 This is optimal for representing charts of accounts (COA) rather than for reporting purposes.

 When you import a general ledger file, MindBridge automatically maps your accounts based on the leading digit of each account number:

 - 3 - Equity